hydroperfoxie/runtime/README.md

 The runtime shall be running within one of two environments: a HyperText Markup Language (HTML) engine and the Node.js runtime.

+This repository contains wiki articles in case you need help understanding the codebase.

 ## License

 Apache 2.0